 Build a Common Law Republic from the ground up.

-The Nations of the Republick and the Massachusetts Republic are committed to creating a republican form of government based on confidence in the ability of the people to govern themselves on the basis of their sense of justice and common sense.
+The united states of America Republick and the Massachusetts Republic are committed to creating a republican form of government based on confidence in the ability of the people to govern themselves on the basis of their sense of justice and common sense.

 The law forms that inspire this confidence are Common Law (the English tradition going all the way back to the Magna Carta), the Maxims of Law (the principles with which everyone can agree), and Treaty Law (the agreements that Sovereigns make to regulate their mutual affairs).